2022 Ahrar al-Sham–Levant Front clashes: Clashes

 The purported casus belli was the defection of the 32nd Division, part of Ahrar al-Sham's eastern branch, from the Levant Front-dominated Third Legion of the SNA.
-Following this defection, the Levant Front, including reinforcements of tanks and artillery from Azaz city, attacked Ahrar al-Sham positions in the al-Bab District countryside on 18 June, besieging the Ahrar al-Sham-held Kurdish-majority villages of Tel Battel and Abla before proceeding to storm and capture Ahrar al-Sham's headquarters in the villages.
+Following this defection, the Levant Front, including reinforcements of tanks and artillery from Azaz city, attacked Ahrar al-Sham positions in the al-Bab District countryside on 18 June, besieging the Ahrar al-Sham-held Kurdish-majority villages of Tall Battal and Abla before proceeding to storm and capture Ahrar al-Sham's headquarters in the villages.
 The two fighting factions then withdrew to the outskirts of the villages.
 At least one Ahrar al-Sham fighter was killed, and four civilians, including two children, were killed, and 11 civilians wounded during the clashes in the al-Bab countryside, which had spread to the villages of Sousian, al-Hadath, Alwan, and Sheikh Alwan.

 In response to the clashes, the Sham Legion and the Syrian National Army closed the al-Ghazawiya and Deir Ballut crossings which link the SNA and HTS areas of control between Afrin District and the Idlib Governorate.
 However, HTS then captured the al-Ghazawiya crossing after the Sham Legion withdrew.
 The HTS and Ahrar al-Sham convoy, consisting of technicals with heavy machine guns, artillery, and armoured personnel carriers, advanced north into the Jindires and Afrin subdistricts, capturing Jindires and the villages of Basouta, al-Muhammadiya, al-Ghazawiya, Qarzihil, and Ain Dara.
 Qarzihil saw the heaviest fighting.

 Turkey then brokered a ceasefire between the fighting factions.
 The agreement stipulated that the HTS convoy withdraw from the areas it captured in Afrin, and the return of Ahrar al-Sham's headquarters in al-Bab.
 All HTS fighters left Qarzihil village and Ain Dara park and regrouped in Basouta and Deir Ballut, near Darat Izza.
-Despite the truce, Ahrar al-Sham attacked Levant Front bases in Tel Battel.
+Despite the truce, Ahrar al-Sham attacked Levant Front bases in Tall Battal.
 By the morning of 19 June, fighting had ceased in all of the areas with the exception of Sousian village in al-Bab.